How to Perform a Thorough Pull Request Review

 - Point out unused variables

-Debates about which style to use is wasted time and steals focus away from other just as crucial parts of the review.
-Software development teams need to adopt a style guide that is the standard for both authors and reviewers.
-There are two ways to adopt a style guide:
+Debates about which style to use is wasted time and steals focus away from other crucial parts of the review.
+Software development teams need to know the style guide that is the standard for both authors and reviewers.
+Having this open and available to the developers will help them stay consistent and efficient during coding, making it easier to review the pull request.

 Begin with High-Level Issues

-Effective communication is one of the most important components of a thorough pull request review.
+Effective communication with your team is always going to be a tip for getting a job done better, but we’ll keep reminding you.
 Misunderstandings can result in wasted time and a lower quality review.
-Reaching out to the author after the first round of feedback has been submitted is a great way to clear up any confusion and reach a middle ground on differences of opinion about the goal of the final product.
+Reaching out to the author after the first round of feedback has been submitted is a great way to clear up any confusion and reach a middle ground on differences of opinion about the approach taken in the code.

 Don't be afraid to take the conversation out of GitHub comments and into some synchronous form to discuss issues directly with the author.